MartinoFabbro/T1/readme.txt

-To start the application open the entrypoint mainPage.html
+To start the application open the entrypoint index.html in the folder Registration login.

 The chat room requires socket.io to be installed.
 To install it, type in "npm install socket.io --save" from the command line.
 To start using the chat room change directory to chat-folder from the command line.